 6 Books to read before they turn into movies

 Inspiration is the fuel the Movie Industry runs on.
+10 Movies that have been made on books.
 Studios are increasingly looking to turn popular novels and books into movies.
 You the reader wants to know, which ones?
 We at Zorba Books did a little digging around to get you the highly acclaimed adaptations of 2017, both pre-release and those post-release for 2017.

-Take a peek at the major titles which have been and will be screened at a movie theater near you.
+Take a peek at the major movies made on books which have been and will be screened at a movie theater near you.